Cancer treatment guidelines

 Let us help you with the guidelines

-Through My Cancer Navigator, we give personalised patient information.
+The Anticancer Fund gives personalised information to patients, through My Cancer Navigator.
 People with cancer or their relatives can contact us for relevant, detailed information about a specific cancer type or treatment.
-We can also look up the relevant guidelines and discuss them with you.
+We can look up the guidelines for you and discuss them with you.